Get FREE shipping in the US for orders over $35 + FREE returns within 30 days

 BenQ programming monitors come with 16:10, 16:9, and 3:2 various aspect ratio options to meet coder's need.

-With 16:10, you get roughly 11% more vertical space than 16:9; 3:2 offers even more—up to 18% extra lines depending on resolution.
+When comparing 16:10, 16:9, and 3:2, the change isn’t only about screen shape.
+It affects how much code you see, how often you scroll, and how easily you stay in context.
+With 16:10, you get roughly 11% more vertical space than 16:9.
+The 3:2 format offers even more, with up to 18% extra lines depending on resolution.
 That means more of your code stays in view, reducing interruptions and supporting mental flow.

-Misconception 4: Eye-Care Features Are Just Marketing Gimmicks
+Myth 4: Eye-Care Features Are Just Hype

 This is especially true in remote work and WFH environments, where lighting conditions vary and screen time often stretches longer than expected.
 A good screen shouldn’t demand your attention.
 It should help you code clearly and focus perfectly while supporting your wellness goals.